Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 The main advantage of Trae

-Instead of switching between a separate chatbot and your code editor, Trae gives you an environment where AI support is part of the coding process.
-That can make development feel faster and more connected.
+Rather than switching between a separate chatbot and your code editor, Trae gives you an environment where AI support is part of the coding process.
+That makes development feel faster and more connected.

 For website work, this is valuable.
 Many website projects involve repetitive structure cleanup, component rebuilding, styling changes, page improvements, and code organisation.
 Trae can help reduce the time spent on those tasks.
 It is not magic, but it is useful.